mvrzan/salesforce-einstein-personalization-llm/README.md

 Absolutely!
 The only reason why Heroku is used here is because it is owned by Salesforce and at the moment of creating this I am a Salesforce employee.

-NOTE: Don't forget to re-create the environment variables in Heroku as the `.env` file will be ignored.
+> NOTE: Don't forget to re-create the environment variables in Heroku as the `.env` file will be ignored.
+Also, this is a proof of concept and not something that should be deployed in production.

 # Kudos